 Travel Grants are awarded to assist students who travel to perform thesis-related research or attend conferences related to their graduate projects.
 This also may include thesis related travel to workshops and programs.
 Due to the availability of funds from the Graduate Student Commons Governance Board, amount of travel grants are $300 per applicant per academic year (or whatever your travel amount is, if less than $300).
 Travel must be completed before applying and must have occurred within the last two years.
 You may only apply after all travel has been completed.

-Deadlines for submitting applications for 2014-15 are as follows:
+Deadlines for submitting applications for Spring 2015 is as follows:

 **Late travel grants will absolutely not be accepted**

 Applications are processed at the end of each quarter.
 Incomplete applications will not be eligible and will be returned.
 They may be resubmitted for the next quarterly deadline when completed.
 Please see our detailed application instructions and FAQs.
 No funds will be disbursed without original receipts!